BobaBoard/boba-docs/docs/engineering/boba-server/using-postman.md

 # Using Postman

 You can send complex HTTP requests to the backend server using the [Postman API client](https://www.postman.com/product/api-client/).
+You can [download Postman here](https://www.postman.com/downloads/).

 To send a request through Postman, you can follow their ["Sending your first request"](https://learning.postman.com/docs/getting-started/sending-the-first-request/) tutorial.
-A sample BobaBoard URL to use is `http://localhost:4200/boards` with the `GET` HTTP method.
+A sample BobaBoard URL to use is `http://localhost:4200/realms/slug/v0` with the `GET` HTTP method.

 You can find all the BobaBoard REST API endpoints in our [Rest API documentation](/docs/engineering/rest-api/).